Servus93/helloscoutjs-pwa/README.md

 2. Navigate to the project directory using `cd helloscoutjs-pwa`
 3. Install the dependencies using ```npm install --ignore-scripts```
 ### Running the app
-Start the development server using `npm start`
-Open a web browser and navigate to `http://localhost:8080`
+Start the development server using `npm run serve` Open a web browser (preferably Google Chrome) and navigate to `http://localhost:8080` Install the PWA via the install icon right on
 ## Building and deploying the app
 To build the production version of the app, run `npm run build`.
 The built files will be stored in the `dist` directory.
 You can then deploy the contents of the `dist` directory to a web server or host it on a platform like GitHub Pages.
 > Use `npm run build:dev:watch` to have these files automatically updated when the corresponding source files change.